- American Physical Society Sites

 2. Composition.
 The Executive Committee shall consist of the Officers of the Topical Group, the most recent Past Chair, and six Members-at-Large elected to staggered three-year terms.

 3. Executive Committee Meetings.
 The Executive Committee shall meet at least once each year.
-Any member of the Executive Committee unable to attend a meeting may name a nonvoting alternate to represent him or her, subject to the approval of the Chair.
-The Chair of the Topical Group shall preside over the Executive Committee meetings.
+Any member of the Executive Committee unable to attend a meeting may name a nonvoting alternate who is a member of the Topical Group in good standing to represent him or her, subject to the approval of the Chair.
 A majority of the voting members, including at least two Officers, shall constitute a quorum.

 1. Officers.
 The Officers of the Topical Group shall be a Chair, a Chair-Elect, a Vice-Chair, and a Secretary-Treasurer.

 2. Duties of the Chair.
-The Chair shall preside at all meetings of the Executive Committee and Business Sessions of the Topical Group at which his or her attendance is possible.
+The Chair shall have overall responsibility for the affairs of the GFB, and shall preside at all meetings of the Executive Committee and Business Sessions of the Topical Group at which his or her attendance is possible.